 We are happy to share more historical sensemaking images from Humantific’s Isotype Collection.
-These are from 1943.
+Active long before the “Big Data Era” arrived these Isotype examples are from 1943.

 Reflecting a “simpler” time in history, Isotype work often (not always) involved two-party comparisons on select issues, as in this example.
 In this 1943 book, America and Britan, Only an Ocean Between, published in London for an English speaking audience, numerous aspects of the two countries are compared.
 In addition, a few 9-10 country comparisons are included in “18 Pictoral Charts Designed by Isotype Institute.”
 This human-centered approach to book creation, combining text, photographs, and diagrams, was referred to by the authors as “Reading Without Tears.”